 This first edition registered more than 80 participants from various countries in the region, chosen from more than 1,900 applications.
 Among those selected were state officers or people working in institutions that undertake States' legal representation in proceedings before the Inter-American Court, and public officials in charge of the implementation or execution of reparation measures ordered by the Inter-American Court.
-Also included were: those responsible for the design, management, execution, and evaluation of the reparations ordered by the Inter-American Court, national human rights institutions of the States Parties in the American Convention with interest in influencing the fulfillment of reparations ordered by the Inter-American Court at the domestic level, representatives of alleged victims in proceedings before the inter-American System, inter-American public defenders, people from civil society and academia with interest in the implementation of the reparations ordered by the Inter-American Court and in the monitoring stage of compliance with judgments.
+Also included were: those responsible for the design, management, execution, and evaluation of the reparations ordered by the Inter-American Court, national human rights institutions of the States Parties in the American Court at the domestic level, representatives of alleged victims in proceedings before the inter-American System, inter-American public defenders, people from civil society and academia with interest in the implementation of the reparations or dered by the Inter-American System, inter-American public defenders, people from civil society and academia with interest in the implementation of the reparations or dered by the Inter-American System, inter-American public defenders, people from civil society and academia with interest in the implementation of the reparations or dered by the Inter-American System, inter-American public defenders, people from civil society and academia with interest in the implementation of the reparations or dered by the Inter-American Court and in the monitoring stage of compliance with judgments.